2+1 road: Finland

 The first 2+1 road in Finland was opened in 1991 on Finnish national road 4 between Järvenpää and Mäntsälä, which later was upgraded to a motorway.
 Since then, numerous 2+1 roads have been built as part of the national road network.
 They resemble motorways in that they are typically, although not always, limited-access roads and have no at-grade interchanges.
-In the mid-1990s, 2+1 roads with traffic separators were introduced; these are effective in preventing head-on collisions, and approaching the safety of motorways.
+In the mid-1990s, 2+1 roads with traffic separators were introduced; these are effective in preventing head-on collisions and improving the safety of motorways.
 In 2006, there were 440 km of 2+1 roads, e.g., along road 3 and road 4.
 However, they weren't that much of a panacea: interchanges made the roads much more expensive than planned and confusing to drivers.
 Thus, new construction halted and only 2+2 roads with traffic separators were built.
 These are, however, more expensive and require more widening of the road.